-The pattern and timing of a rise or fall in CPK levels can be diagnostically significant, particularly if a heart attack is suspected.
+The pattern and timing of a rise or fall in CPK levels can be significant in making a diagnosis.
+This is particularly true if a heart attack is suspected.

-Except in unusual cases, other tests are used to diagnose a heart attack.
+In most cases other tests are used instead of or with this test to diagnose a heart attack.

 Normal Results for Creatine phosphokinase test

 - 10 to 120 micrograms per liter (mcg/L)